metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### 📄 `transfer`

 Transfer an NFT to a different owner.
+When NFTs are transferred there is no longer a delegate authority.

 <details>
   <summary>Accounts</summary>